sigmdel/xiao_esp32c3_wifi_switch/README.md

 The [lua](lua/) directory contains a dzVents Lua script that automatically adjusts the humidity status displayed for all Domoticz supported devices that measure temperature and humidity and optionally barometric pressure.

-This project corresponds to sections 7 and 8 of [A Wi-Fi Switch for Domoticz using XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).
+This project corresponds to sections 7 and 8 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).

 ### 03_alt_wifi_switch

 This third project is project 2 but with a different hardware abstraction layer.
 It can handle three types of temperature and humidity sensors and two types of light level sensors.
 Additionally, a temperature and humidity sensor can be emulated and the same is possible with the light level sensor.
 Finally, a rolling average of the light level measurements can be enabled to smooth out fluctuations caused by clouds or other passing shadows.

-This project corresponds to section 10 of [A Wi-Fi Switch for Domoticz using XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).
+This project corresponds to section 10 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).